U.S. Air Force member dies after setting himself on fire outside Israeli Embassy in Washington in apparent protest against war in Gaza

 More than four months after Hamas' Oct.
 7 attack on Israel, the death toll in Gaza is nearing 30,000, according to the Gaza Ministry of Health.

-Sunday's incident comes less than a week after the United States vetoed a U.N. resolution calling for an immediate cease-fire in the Gaza Strip, although negotiations to broker a temporary cease-fire to facilitate the further release of hostages are ongoing.
+Sunday's incident comes less than a week after the United States vetoed a U.N. resolution calling for an immediate cease-fire in the Gaza Strip.
+Negotiations to broker a temporary cease-fire to facilitate the further release of hostages are ongoing.

 Israeli Prime Minister Benjamin Netanyahu has also continued to defend his military's actions in Gaza.